 1,500 of 1,521 found this interesting Interesting? |

 In an interview, Quentin Tarantino stated that originally, the mandingo fight scene, and the scene with the dogs, were longer and more violent.
 He said he felt like he was going to "traumatize" the audience, so he cut both scenes down.

 Christoph Waltz turned down the role when first given the script.
-He felt it was too tailored to his persona.
-Quentin Tarantino insisted and wouldn't take no for an answer.
-Waltz agreed under one condition: his character had to be pure, and never once act in a negative or evil manner.
-Tarantino sent him a hand written letter that simply said "Of Course, Mein Herr!- Q" Waltz sent a telegram back "Mein Herr, Of Course!- CW"
+He felt that it was too tailored to his persona.
+Quentin Tarantino insisted and would not take "No" for an answer.
+Waltz did agree under one condition: his character had to be pure, and never once act in a negative or evil manner.
+Tarantino sent him a hand written letter that simply said "Of Course, Mein Herr!- Q".
+Waltz sent a telegram back "Mein Herr, Of Course!- CW".

 Christoph Waltz dislocated his pelvic bone while training for his part.
 He alluded to the injury backstage after winning the Golden Globe, stating, "Riding a horse wasn't much of a challenge.
 Falling off was."
 Waltz's injury necessitated that Dr. King Schultz's early scenes on horseback be accommodated by a horse-drawn wagon instead.

 510 of 520 found this interesting Interesting? |